 As a pioneer and certified by the Ministry of Europe and Foreign Affairs for its expertise in the prevention and management of natural, health and terrorist risks, Cannes’ City Council is at the disposal of the affected countries and the French State to contribute to the relief and repair operations.
 Cannes is no stranger to disastrous floods, having been hit twice in 2015 and 2019.
 The valleys in the hinterland of neighbouring Nice were also devastated by torrential rains in October 2020, and access has still not been entirely restored.

 Italy provided a team of civil protection officials, firefighters and rescue dinghies to Belgium to help search for missing people.
 Along with Italy, France and Austria also sent rescue workers to Belgium to provide “emergency assistance to people affected by the catastrophic floods,” according to a statement by the European Commission.
-Meanwhile, German businesses like Volkswagen, and sports organizations like the German Football Federation and the Bundesliga have pledged donations in the millions to aid German flood victims.
+Meanwhile, German businesses like Volkswagen and SAP, and sports organisations like the German Football Federation and the Bundesliga have pledged donations in the millions to aid German flood victims.

 German president Frank-Walter Steinmeier sees global warming as the culprit for the flooding.
 “Only if we decisively take up the fight against climate change will we be able to limit the extreme weather conditions we are now experiencing,” he said.
 Experts add that similar catastrophic rains could become more frequent.